 Also known as the Marsh Crake, it is a small quail-sized waterbird.
 Baillon’s Crake breeds in the Indian Himalayas and is a widespread winter visitor.
 This species has a rolling “trrrrrrrr” call somewhat like that of the frog.

 The Little Crake is a very small plover-sized bird and is rarely encountered in India.
 I am very lucky to have photographed it.
 Parva is Latin for “small”.
 It breeds in Europe, and winters in Africa.

 It is a widespread winter visitor in the northern parts of India but is uncommon in Karnataka.
-Spotted Crake is appreciably bigger than other crakes, almost similar in size to a starling.
-These birds tend to skulk in thick cover and walk with their body close to the ground, while flicking the tail.
+The Spotted Crake is appreciably bigger than other crakes, almost similar in size to a starling.
+These birds tend to skulk in thick cover and walk with their body close to the ground while flicking their tail.
 They swim with a jerky action like that of the moorhen.
 If surprised in the open, they run for cover or jump up and flutter away with legs dangling.